 RUNNING FOR CSES

 Our Winter General Elections (which take place in the middle of the winter term) serve as our biggest election period, where we attempt to fill all Executive and Program Councillor seats for the upcoming societal year (May-April).
 Running involves two stages: Nomination and Campaigning.
 A step-by-step guide for each is outlined below.
+You can find the winter 2024 documents below.
+The period for running is currently CLOSED.

 1.